razasayed/shop-crud-api/README.md

 `docker-compose stop`

 Run `docker-compose down` if you want to remove all containers as well.
 The data in the MySQL container will however be persisted in the docker volume.

+There is a `postman collection` that i have created which can be imported in Postman to test the API's.
+The file name is `shop-crud-api.postman_collection.json` located in the project root directory.